zot Clustering¶

 A highly-available loadbalancer such as

-configured to direct traffic tozot
+HAProxyconfigured to direct traffic tozotreplicas. -

 Multiple

-services hosted on mutiple hosts or VMs. -
+zotreplicas assystemdservices hosted on mutiple hosts or VMs. -

 AWS S3 API-compatible remote backend storage.